 - Reducing the ecological footprints of Zen Mountain Monastery and the Zen Center of New York City

 - Examining and adjusting individual life choices to improve our impact on our planet

-- Policy making (at the local, state, national, and global levels)
+- Community and Policy action (at the local, state, national, and global levels)

 - Identifying global systems and their interdependence